Important Coronavirus update:

 * Aftercare of your spoon which you take away with you!

 The price for our workshops (up to 3 people) is £20 per person for 2 hours.
 Day and timing is by arrangement with the participants.
+Participants can request more than one block of 2hrs up to a total of 6hrs on a given day.
 Complementary refreshments will be provided, teas, coffee and cakes served from the Hedgehog Cafe caravan (situated in our garden).
 Donations are appreciated for refreshments (suggested donation is £3 per person).
 There is no charge for helpers or personal assistants attending with people with disabilities.
 We have a family member with a physical disability, so the caravan has safety steps and our ground floor bathroom and front door steps have handrails.
 We also don’t charge for non-participating adults who come with children between 14-17 years old.

 Payments: please contact us using the form above for information on payment details.